Varga-Zsolt/bluespot_swiper/README.md

 This application implements a part of the functionality for users to display profiles of other users and like or dislike them.
 If both users like each other, a pair is created.

-A user can swipe another user only once
 ## Models and Relationships
 The following models with relationships are needed to cover the functional description: